12 Tips to help your child be a healthy weight

 Buy healthier options of their favourite foods

-They may well still enjoy the new choice.
-If this seems a big step then what about downsizing those they do have?
-So try smaller packets of crisps or fun-size bars of chocolate rather than full-size?
+They may well still enjoy the new choice and it will help your child be a healthy weight.
+If this seems like a big step, then what about downsizing those they do have?
+So, try smaller packets of crisps or fun-size bars of chocolate rather than full-size?

 Spend family time being healthy